VAT rates and VAT exemption

 Renting out premises or facilities for sports activities can be considered as either a VAT-exempt property rental or a VAT-liable sports service, depending on the arrangement.

-Sports premises and facilities (Legal guidance in Swedish) External link.
+Sports premises and facilities (Legal guidance in Swedish)

 You must normally charge 12% VAT on room rentals in hotels, guesthouses, hostels or similar operations.